guerillalabs/air-drop/README.md

 }
 ```

+## Variables, Spacing and Typography

+The `sass/_1_foundations/_vars.scss` is very important for each project.
+This is where font sizes, dimensions, grid gutters and colors are all set.

+As much as possible, these variables should be used throughout your project to aid in maintenance and making changes.

+### Typography

+Some silent classes are provided for use in setting font-sizes throughout the site.
+Note that each silent class includes media queries, so that while we are using these with `@extends`, the media queries will still apply and fonts will resize responsively without extra markup.

+### Spacing

+Typically, we use multiples of the `$vertical-unit` variable for vertical spacing with text, and we use one of the REM based `$spacing` variables for horizontal spacing.
+This is to keep horizontal spacing (like for grid gutters) consistent across contexts where EMs would vary.

+### Colors

+Many color variables are provided by default, but there is also a `_shades.scss` mixin that allows you to quickly, and consistently, lighten and darken the colors throughout your site.

 ## Grids

 Air-Drop includes the excellent csswizardry-grids by Harry Roberts.
 Head over to [the github repo](https://github.com/csswizardry/csswizardry-grids/) for full instructions on usage.